 Planning on flying or driving home the Sunday after Thanksgiving?
 So’s the rest of America—and you can expect the security lines and traffic jams to prove it.
 Being flexible about your travel dates and times can help you avoid the worst of the holiday crowds.
 This might mean shortening your weekend by a day or starting your drive bright and early—even before most people have had their morning coffee.

 Not sure when the peak travel days are for a particular holiday?
-See The Best and Worst Days to Travel This Thanksgiving and Christmas.
+See The Best and Worst Days to Travel This Holiday Season.

 Don’t Fly with Wrapped Gifts